msschwartz21/deltascope/docs/source/API.rst

 	:param array scale: Array with three values representing the constant by which to multiply x,y,z respectively
 	:param int deg: Degree of the function that should be fit to the model
 	:param str primary_key: Key for the primary structural channel which PCA and the model should be fit too
+	:param array comp_order: Array specifies the assignment of components to x,y,z.
+Form [x component index, y component index, z component index], e.g. [0,2,1]
+	:param array fit_dim: Array of length two containing two strings describing the first and second axis for fitting the model, e.g. ['x','z']
+	:param str flip_dim: String specifying the dimension in which to flip the data if necessary, e.g. 'z'

 .. py:method:: embryo.save_projections(subset)